How to Buy Life Insurance

 What to Expect When Buying a Life Insurance Policy

 Buying life insurance isn’t like most shopping experiences.
 You have to prove to the company, agent or broker that you’re worth selling to.
-This means you have to show that you are not a risk to the insurer.
+This means you have to show the insurer that you are not a high-risk individual.

 That means going through several steps before you are approved for life insurance.
 Each of these can take time and any of them may disqualify you from buying your first choice of life insurance policies.